Metropolitan Detention Center, Brooklyn

 The Metropolitan Detention Center, Brooklyn (MDC Brooklyn) is a United States federal administrative detention facility in the Sunset Park neighborhood of Brooklyn, New York City.
 It holds male and female prisoners of all security levels.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

+As of April 2022, 1,712 prisoners were held in MDC Brooklyn.
 Most prisoners held at MDC Brooklyn have pending cases in the United States District Court for the Eastern District of New York.
 MDC Brooklyn also holds prisoners serving brief sentences.
-As of April 2022, 1,712 prisoners are held in MDC Brooklyn.